CjHare/pinescript-v5-snippets/README.md

 Always happy to accept contributions, and here's an outline of the development processes to help you along!

 ### Git: feature branches
+The `main` branch is always ready for release, with features developed on their own branches and rebased merged only when they are done.

+Following the approach outlined by [Trunk based development](https://trunkbaseddevelopment.com/)

 ### Pull Request
 When creating a PR for you feature branch to merge to `main` follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)